 Introduction

-When two or more drugs are taken together, drugs’ effects or behaviors unexpectedly influenced by each other [1].
-This kind of influence is termed as Drug-Drug interaction (DDI), which reduce drug efficacy, increase unexpected toxicity, or induce other adverse drug reactions between the co-prescribed drugs.
+When two or more drugs are taken together, drugs’ effects or behaviors might be unexpectedly influenced by each other [1].
+This kind of influence is termed Drug-Drug interaction (DDI), which may reduce drug efficacy, increase unexpected toxicity, or induce other adverse drug reactions between the co-prescribed drugs.
 As the number of approved drugs increases, the number of drug-unidentified DDIs is rapidly increasing, such that among approved small molecular drugs in Drug Bank, on average, 15 out of every 100 drug pairs have known DDIs [2].
-The DDIs would put patients, who are treated with multiple drugs, in an unsafe situation [3] [4] [5].
-Understanding DDI is the first step in drug combinations, which becomes one of the most promising solutions for the treatment of multi factorial complex diseases [6].
+The DDIs may put patients, who are treated with multiple drugs, in an unsafe situation [3] [4] [5].
+Understanding DDI is the first step in drug combinations, which becomes one of the most promising solutions for the treatment of multifactorial complex diseases [6].
 Therefore, there is an urgent need for screening and analysis of DDIs before clinical co-medications are administered.
-However, traditional DDI identification approaches (e.g., testing Cytochrome P450 [7] or transporter-associated interactions [8]) face challenges, such as high costs, long duration, animal welfare considerations [9], the very limited number of participants in trials, and great number of drug combinations under screening in clinical trials.
+However, traditional DDI identification approaches (e.g., testing Cytochrome P450 [7] or transporter-associated interactions [8]) face challenges, such as high costs, long duration, animal welfare considerations [9], a very limited number of participants in trials, and a great number of drug combinations under screening in clinical trials.
 As a result, only a few DDIs have been identified during drug development production (usually in the clinical trial phase).
-Some of them have been reported after drugs approved, and many have been found in post-marketing surveillance [10].
+Some of them have been reported after drugs were approved, and many have been found in post-marketing surveillance [10].

+DDIs can be significantly affected by a patient's medical history [a] and genetics [b].
+To facilitate the link between these aspects, the Smart4Health project developed two platforms: one personal, containing health information from the citizen (Citizen Health Data Platform – CHDP) such as medical conditions, allergies and intolerances, medication use, as well as genetic data, and one deidentified, containing data donated for research by the citizen (Research Platform – RP).
+While CHDP adopts HL7 FHIR to structure collected data, RP follows OMOP CDM to convey data coming from CHDP and make it reusable by third-party research infrastructures (e.g., ELIXIR).
+The concept of use entails the possibility of a citizen to collect and aggregate data generated from interactions with medical institutions (e.g., medication prescriptions, laboratory results, discharge letters, etc.) into one single, interoperable HER.
+This data may also include genetic data if available.
+At citizen discretion, this data can be donated to the RP.
+In the specific case of data related to medication intake and genetic data, these are linked to drug exposure and outcome data within the OMOP CDM.
+This mechanism has the potential to facilitate data collection and contribute to ensuring the quality of the collected data.
+In addition, having the citizen at the center of this process may accelerate and expand the identification of DDIs enabling a more comprehensive understanding of their mechanisms.